**This is an updated post**

 "Working with other people who believe passionately in the cause also makes the job so satisfying.
 We have a clear purpose and we’re working toward something that really matters.”

-Looking for a job that will help make a difference to the lives of others?
-Take a look at our courses in Community Services, Education and Childcare and Animal Care, or download a free course guide via the form below.
+If you’re looking for a job that will help make a difference to the lives of others, then take a look at some of OC’s online courses in Community Services, Health and Education and Childcare.